 Candidates for the Legislative Council seat for the New Territories East geographical constituency: Lau Chi-shing, Nelson Wong Sing-chi, Holden Chow Ho-ding, Albert Leung Sze-ho, Christine Fong Kwok-shan, Edward Leung Tin-kei, and Alvin Yeung Ngo-kiu.

-This article appears on EJInsight under the title "Yeung vs. Leung: Who to vote for in upcoming Legco by-election?"
+This article was published on EJInsight under the title "Yeung vs. Leung: Who to vote for in upcoming Legco by-election?"